5th And Bowie

 Pauillac Cabernet Sauvignon 2009

 A very good left bank classed growth (5th growth) from a good vintage.
 Cabernet Sauvignon dominant aromatics (74%).
 Blackcurrant and cedar - a little tomato bush.
 A good wine but to state the obvious does not have the class and complexity of the higher classed growths.
-For example 3rd growth 2009 Chateau Palmer is a stunning wine - very rich, complex with a long life in front of it - very much superior to Chateau Batailley. — 8 months ago
+For example 3rd growth 2009 Chateau Palmer is a stunning wine - very rich, complex with a long life in front of it - very much superior to Chateau Batailley. — a year ago

 Juan, Ceccherini and 19 others liked this